top of page

 7. Encourage and support the building of local anti-imperialist women’s organizations, networks and alliances, and encourage coordination and cooperation in the national and regional levels of women’s organizations in the form of campaigns, joint activities, coalition building, and establishing regional coordinating bodies that will undertake campaigns on issues concerning and affecting women and strengthen their organizational capabilities;

-8. Raise consciousness among women and men on the root causes of women’s oppression and exploitation through theoretical study and practice;
+8. Raise consciousness among women and men on the root causes of women’s oppression and exploitation through political education, theoretical study and social practice;

 10. Link up and unite with other progressive and social movements in the struggle against imperialism and all reaction.